-Written by Emma Byrne, Transforming Lives Trainee
+Written by Paul Arestides, Transforming Lives Trainee

 Summer is arriving!
 As June has the greatest number of daylight hours during the year and is often one of the warmer months, this can be an enticing time for reptiles.